Music Gear & Audio Equipment

 Audio-Technica M50 headphones

-Audio-Technica M50S headphones
+Audio-Technica M50S headphone

 IK Multimedia ARC Studio Advanced Room Correction System